mlswg/mls-architecture/draft-ietf-mls-architecture.md

 * Routing MLS messages among clients.

-While MLS depends on correct behavior by the Authentication Service in order to provide endpoint authentication and hence confidentiality of the group key, these properties do not depend on correct behavior by the DS; even a malicious DS cannot add itself to groups or recover
+While MLS depends on correct behavior by the AS in order to provide endpoint authentication and hence confidentiality of the group key, these properties do not depend on correct behavior by the DS; even a malicious DS cannot add itself to groups or recover